lucas-giraldelli/cerv-koa/README.md

-Backend written in NodeJS + Koa using keycloak as access management solution, typescript and sequelize for DTO/DB communication.
+Backend written in NodeJS + Koa using keycloak as access management solution, typescript and Knex for DTO/DB communication.